This post contains affiliate links. For more information, click here.

 But, each table is custom made, so you'll need to order it, fill in your machine specifics in the comments category, (I believe they will also email you if you forget to do this) and then wait about four weeks for it to arrive on your doorstep.

-If you are a consistent quilter, and you‘re ready for more space, more organization, and more productive quilting sessions, this is a purchase you‘re not going to regret.
+If you are a consistent quilter, and you‘re ready for more space, more organization, and more productive quilting sessions, investing in a Sew Steady table is a purchase you‘re not going to regret.

 About The Author